 Here I decided that one Munro would be enough for today (no summit views) and Frank set of towards Sron aíChoire Ghairbh climbing the very well-engineered stalkers (?) path which leads almost all the way to the summit ridge and level summit of the Munro.
 I lay down in a comfortable spot close to the bealach and dozed for maybe 40 minutes.
 Then another walker reached the bealach also from the Loch Lochy side and we chatted a bit.

 Soon Frank was back, we took a short break and then left our rucksacks in the vicinity of the bealach.
-The continuation to Meall na Teanga … [Read More]
+The continuation to Meall na Teanga involved a steepish climb up the northwest … [Read More]